FIS Alpine Ski World Cup Disciplines: Slalom

 According to the FIS Specification for Alpine Competition Equipment for the 2025–20256 season (valid from July 2025), the minimum Slalom ski lengths are 155 cm for women and 165 cm for men.

-The traditional venues for World Cup slaloms are Schladming and Kitzbühel in Austria, and the legendary Night Slalom on the demanding "Canalone Miramonti" in Madonna di Campiglio in Italy.
+The traditional venues for World Cup Slaloms are Schladming and Kitzbühel in Austria, and the legendary Night Slalom on the demanding "Canalone Miramonti" in Madonna di Campiglio in Italy.

 In Women's Slalom, the most successful skier in the Alpine Ski World Cup is Mikaela Shiffrin.
-Shiffrin celebrated on March 27, 2025, her 64th World Cup Slalom victory.
-In 2024, she secured her eighth Slalom Crystal Globe by winning the Åre Slalom on March 10th, tying her with Lindsey Vonn (Downhill) and Ingemar Stenmark (Slalom and Giant Slalom), who also hold eight discipline Globes.
+On March 24, 2026, Shiffrin celebrated her 73rd World Cup Slalom victory.
+Last season, she secured her ninth Slalom Crystal Globe.
+In 2013, Shiffrin became the first U.S. Slalom Alpine ski World Cup champion since Tamara McKinney in 1983-1984.

 The US skier is followed by Vreni Schneider, who has won the Slalom Crystal Globe six times, and Marlies Schild and Erika Hess, who have won it four times.